Guide

 Here's more information from the ATO about how much super to pay.

-Practical steps for employers to prepare
+Practical steps for employers

-2. Communicate with employees
+Communicate with employees

-3. Review cash flow planning
+Review cash flow planning

 Estimate the extra cost of the 0.5% increase and adjust budget and cash flow forecasts for 2025 and 2026.

-4. Consider payroll software solutions
+Consider payroll software solutions

-5. Seek professional advice
+Seek professional advice

-FAQs about the 2025 superannuation guarantee changes
+FAQs on 2025 superannuation guarantee changes

 When does the super guarantee rate increase to 12%?

-The superannuation guarantee rate increases to 12% on 1 July 2025.
+The superannuation guarantee rate increased to 12% on 1 July 2025.
 The new rate applies to all ordinary time earnings (OTE) paid on or after that date, regardless of when employees completed the work.

 What happens if I don't update my payroll system for the new rate?

-You may also incur other penalties if you don’t pay the SGC or don’t pay into your employees’ superannuation fund by the quarterly deadline.
-So it’s essential to ensure your payroll software is up-to-date for the 12% super guarantee increase.
+You may also incur other penalties if you don't pay the SGC or don't pay into your employees' superannuation fund by each quarterly deadline.
+So it's essential to ensure your payroll software is up-to-date for the 12% super guarantee increase.

 Do I need to pay super on overtime hours?